-As we enter the New Year, many life science companies will be creating their marketing plans for the year ahead.
+As we enter the New Year, many companies will be creating their life sciences marketing strategy for the year ahead.
 With new marketing tools, tactics and technologies becoming available at an ever-increasing rate, it’s more important than ever for life science marketers to stay on top of the latest trends within the industry.

 In this blog, we explore eight key life science marketing trends to keep an eye on as we move through 2023, including practical tips you can utilise for each trend (you can also skip ahead to those you find especially interesting using the links below).